CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Models of this type have only 2 requirements:

 - A specifier with an associated parse expression (Optional, only required if autoparsers are desired).
-These parse expressions will be updated automatically using forward-looking Interdependency Resolution if the :python:`mutable` flag is set to :python:`True`.
+These parse expressions will be updated automatically using forward-looking Interdependency Resolution if the :python:`updatable` flag is set to :python:`True`.
 - If applicable, a compound entity, named :python:`compound`

 While previous models in ChemDataExtractor stored values and units as strings, these are now automatically extracted and stored as numbers and :class:`~chemdataextractor.model.units.unit.Unit` s, allowing for easy conversion and comparison.
 These changes are explored in more detail in `Addition of Units and Dimensions`_.